ZeroChaos-/blue_hydra/README.md

 ## Installation

-### Pwnie Sensor
-On a Pwnie Express sensor this will be installed as a system service with the regular updates.

-### Non Pwnie device
-On non Pwnie Express systems the files in this repository can be run directly.
+The files in this repository can be run directly.

 Ensure that the following packages are installed: